 Audiometric monitoring programs depend on checking hearing thresholds in a consistent, standardised manner, using trained and competent personnel.
 The test room should be quiet enough to minimise distractions for valid thresholds to be obtained.
-A baseline hearing check (audiogram) done before the worker’s first exposure to hazardous noise is then compared to future, routine hearing checks.
-Typically done annually, these results help to identify problems, such as hearing threshold shifts.
+A baseline hearing check (reference audiometry) must be provided within three months of the worker commencing work where HPDs are required.
+This reference test is then compared to future, routine hearing checks.
+SWA COP (2018) state regular follow-up tests (monitoring audiometry) must be carried out at least every two years or more frequently if exposure to noise in the workplace is equal to, or greater than 100 dB (A).
+These results help to identify problems, such as hearing threshold shifts.

 Audiometric test programs can be offered in a variety of ways, including in-house testing, mobile service providers, or at a health clinic.
-They may be performed by an audiologist or physician, but are most commonly done by audiometric technicians or occupational hearing conservationists with specialty training.
-Any “problem audiograms” must be reviewed by an audiologist or physician to help determine follow-up actions.
-For example, in some cases, medical follow-up is necessary.
+All testing should be performed by a competent person, appropriately trained and experienced in using procedures and equipment that comply with AS/NZS 1269.4.
+Audiogram test results that display a significant threshold shift require review by an appropriate medically or audiologically qualified professional, to help determine follow-up actions.
 If a permanent hearing loss occurs, a professional can help determine whether it is related to noise on the job.

 Scheduling the tests is somewhat dependent on the method chosen for delivering them.
-For example, the testing can be spread throughout the year or done within the same week or month every 2 years.
-Some considerations for scheduling are: the time or season of the year, the start and end times of the work shift, and the availability of workers to be away from job tasks.
-Employees who need a baseline test should avoid workplace noise exposure for at least 16 hours, or wear hearing protection, before the test.
+For example, the testing can be spread throughout the year or done within the same week or month, with periodicity being dependent on degree of exposure.
+Some considerations for scheduling are the time or season of the year, the start and end times of the work shifts, and the availability of workers to be away from job tasks.

 Who must have an audiometric test?